-We are aware that the test of Table 2A can be influenced by the partitioning of coat proteins into conserved and labile categories.
-To avoid this caveat, we chose to compare the orthologous hits directly (Table 2B).
+We are aware that the test in Table 3 can be influenced by the partitioning of coat proteins into conserved and labile categories.
+To avoid this caveat, we chose to compare the orthologous hits directly (Figure 3).
 Based on the pooled orthologous hits in the four B. cereus genomes, orthologous hits are significantly over-represented among the inner coat proteins.

-Taking all the phylogenetic profile data as a whole, we concluded that protein compositions are more conserved in the inner coat layer than the outer coat layer between B. subtilis-group and B. cereus-group species.
+Based on the above two analyses, we concluded that protein compositions are more conserved in the inner coat layer than the outer coat layer between B. subtilis-group and B. cereus-group species.
 We speculate that in all the species analyzed above, the relatively greater lability of the outer layer protein composition is due to an important role for this layer in adaptation to specific niches.
-[18]
+It is possible that the adaptive features of the spore outer layers are, at least in part, a consequence of many coat protein working together, for example, by contributing a particular chemical property to the spore surface [18].
+This could lead to complex adaptive evolutionary events, including positive selection, relaxed negative selection, and loss of negative selection at gene levels.
+The loss of negative selection on some genes is supported by their lack of orthologous hits in some species.

-3.4 Relatively faster evolution of coat proteins in the B. subtilis-group.
+3.4 Relatively higher dN/dS ratio of spore coat genes in the B. subtilis-group.

-If the diversity in Bacillus spore coat morphology reflects adaptation of Bacillus species to a range of environments, then we may be able to detect signatures of selection from the perspective of molecular evolution.
-We chose to address this by analysis of the ratio of non-synonymous (dN) to synonymous (dS) substitution rates, ω, a proxy for selective pressure [81].
-An increase in ω can suggest a faster evolutionary rate due to either relaxed negative selection or positive selection[81].
+If the diversity in Bacillaceae spore coat morphology reflects adaptation of these species to a range of environments, then we may be able to detect signatures of selection from the perspective of molecular evolution.
+We chose to address this by estimating the ratio of non-synonymous (dN) to synonymous (dS) substitution rates, ω, a proxy for selective pressure [81].
+An increase in ω can suggest a relatively faster non-synonymous substitution rate due to either relaxed negative selection or positive selection in divergent species [81].

-First, we compared ω between the coat proteins and the non-coat non-essential (nonCE) proteins among the 10 species with complete genomes (Figure 3A).
+First, we compared ω between coat proteins and non-coat non-essential (nonCE) proteins among the 10 species with complete genomes (Figure 4A).
 We calculated p-values using the one-sided Wilcoxon non-parametric test (alternative hypothesis: coat ω > nonCE ω ).
 Although simple pairwise comparisons usually can not narrow down evolutionary events to specific branches, the matrix approach used here can detect differences between clades.
-In Figure 3A, the patterns in the B. subtilis-group and the B. cereus-group are clearly opposite.
+In Figure 4A, the patterns in the B. subtilis-group and the B. cereus-group are clearly opposite.
 In the B. subtilis-group, the p-values are mostly less than 0.05 and the alternative hypothesis is accepted.
-Hence, coat protein show higher ω than do nonCE proteins.
+Hence, coat proteins show higher ω than do nonCE proteins.
 In the B. cereus-group, the p-values are mostly greater than 0.95, which means the opposite alternative hypothesis, coat ω < nonCE ω, should be accepted.
-Hence, coat protein genes evolve in different patterns between the B. subtilis-group and the B. cereus-group.
-The contrasting ω patterns in coat protein genes held when additional B. cereus genomes were included (Figure S5A).
-As expected, the contrasting evolutionary patterns of coat protein genes are not pronounced in pairwise tests of dN measures, and are absent in pairwise tests of dS measures (Figure S5B and S5C).
-For comparison, the essential genes mostly have significantly lower ω than nonCE genes (with an exception in the B. weihenstephanensis lineage) (Figures 3B and S5D), which further validates this pairwise matrix approach.
+Hence, the patterns of coat protein gene evolution differ between the B. subtilis- and B. cereus-groups.
+These contrasting ω patterns held when additional B. cereus genomes were included in the analysis (Figure S5A??).
+As expected, the contrasting evolutionary patterns of coat protein genes are not pronounced in pairwise tests of dN measures, and are absent in pairwise tests of dS measures (Figure S5B?? and S5C??).
+For comparison, the ω of essential genes are significantly lower than those of nonCE genes (with an exception in the B. weihenstephanensis lineage) (Figures 4B and S5D??), further validating this pairwise matrix approach.
 These results show that negative selection pressure on coat proteins is significantly stronger in the B. cereus-group than in the B. subtilis-group.